PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-18 05:06:46
+Last updated: 2024-04-18 05:07:25
-Random Quote: Best way to catch the smart ones?
-Get an idiot working for them. - Jaime Kuykendall
+Random Quote: If you don't make it back, there's one thing that I need to tell you... - Klaus Hargreeves